Caleb-J773/DigiShell/README.md

 - `<TIME>` - Local time
 - `<UTC>` - UTC time

 You can also manually edit  the `.fldigi_tui.json` to add your own custom macros.
+The configuration files are dumped in a user folder.
+Like C:/Users/yourusername

 ## Project Structure